FredHutch/maxquant-pipeline/docs/RunningMaxQuant.md

 ## Configuring and Running MaxQuant

 After starting MaxQuant, the first thing that you'll need to do is load the mzXML data that you prepared in the section above.
-In MaxQuant, click on the **"RAW files"** tab then on the **"Load"** sub-tab as shown below:
+In MaxQuant, click on the **"RAW files"** tab then the **"Load"** sub-tab as shown below:

 ![](/docs/RunningMaxQuant/maxquant-open.png)